-The three types of capacitors shown below are polarized and must be installed in the correct orientation.
-Note the stripe running the length of each cap; this identifies the negative (-) lead (the negative lead is also shorter).
+The $100\mu$ F capacitor shown below is polarized and must be installed in the correct orientation.
+Note the stripe running the length of the cap; this identifies the negative (-) lead (the negative lead is also shorter).

 On the printed circuit board, each capacitor has a square-shaped eyelet marked positive (+).
 The negative lead's eyelet is round.